Why use trekking poles?

-The tips on the bottom are exactly the same.
+The tips on the bottom are the same.
 Rubber tips for flatter surfaces where you just need some traction, and more pointed tips to dig into dirt and snow.
 They sell just replacement tips that would be ideal for longer-distance trips.

 *Don’t forget, all links posted here are affiliate links.
-Purchasing anything from here will give me a small commission at not extra cost to you.
+Purchasing anything from here will give me a small commission at no extra cost to you.
 These commissions help fund The Texas Trailhead to bring you the latest and greatest info from the trail*

 Black Diamond’s Trail Trekking Poles are a great price point and are going to be suitable for most day hiking situations.

 At $59.99 these Ultra Strong Trekking Poles offer great quality at a great price.
-Then add a lifetime warranty and you’d be hard pressed to say no.
+Then add a lifetime warranty and you’d be hard-pressed to say no.

 If you’re just looking for something to get comfortable with then Cascade Mountain will get you there.
-They have almost perfect reviews on Amazon, so that’s definitely saying something.
+They have almost perfect reviews on Amazon, so that’s saying something.

 For $19.99 these Aluminum trekking poles will get you everything you need to get going.
 Great place to start.

-Leki makes a pretty fancy trekking pole, but with some things I guess you get what you pay for.
-These are definitely out of my range, but the specs ensure you’re getting an easily foldable, and light weight piece of equipment more than suitable for long distance.
+Leki makes a pretty fancy trekking pole, but with some things, I guess you get what you pay for.
+These are definitely out of my range, but the specs ensure you’re getting an easily foldable, and lightweight piece of equipment more than suitable for long-distance.

-The Leki Micro Vario Carbon poles feature a better grip angle, weight in at just over a pound and have an external locking device for quicker collapsing.
+The Leki Micro Vario Carbon poles feature a better grip angle, weight in at just over a pound, and have an external locking device for quicker collapsing.